katwik/spr-game/README.md

 ## Features

 Upon arriving at the website the user sees a screen with the the name of the game, score table for the player and the computer, and a "Click to start!"-button.
 When pressed, two hands are seen in the middle of the screen and the text "Pick your option" over it, and three buttons under it with the avaliable options: scissors, paper, rock.
+The hand to the left is the player hand and the one to the right is the computer hand.
 <img src="/assets/images/readme/start.png" alt="Start page">

 <img src="/assets/images/readme/game.png" alt="Game page">